movingpictures83/CSVFilter/README.md

 # CSVFilter
 # Language: Python
-# Input: CSV (file to filter)
+# Input: TXT
 # Output: CSV (filtered data)
 # Tested with: PluMA 1.1, Python 3.6
 # Dependency: numpy==1.16.0

-A PluMA plugin that accepts as input a CSV file of data, where rows contain samples and columns represent variable values within those samples.
+A PluMA plugin that accepts as input a TXT file of tab-delimited keyword-value pairs.
+Keywords:

+csvfile: CSV file of data, where rows contain samples and columns represent variable values within those samples.
+threshold: Threshold percentage to keep (between 0 and 1)

-Its output file will be the equivalent CSV file with all variables that have zero value across all samples removed.
+Its output file will be the equivalent CSV file with all variables that have non-zero value across (threshold)% or less of the samples removed.

 This is useful particularly when studying a subset of samples with a specific property.